All information is subject to change.

 What is included in the Dogtown Irish Festival?

 The Dogtown Irish Festival begins at 9:00 a.m.
-The purpose of the festival is to highlight the unique spirit and celebrated history of the Dogtown neighborhood.
 The festival will feature food and drinks from numerous vendors.

-The Bud Light Party Zone, located at Clayton and Tamm, will feature live music on the Heavy Riff Main Stage by Rusty Nail from 1:00 to 5:00 p.m.
-Food and merchandise will be available for purchase from local businesses and vendors in the POWERS Insurance and Risk Management Vendor Village, which will also host the first LIT Cigar Lounge Patio.
+The Bud Light Party Zone, located at Clayton and Tamm, will feature a DJ on the Red Bull main stage from 1:00 to 5:00 p.m.
+Food and merchandise will be available for purchase from local businesses and vendors in the POWERS Insurance and Risk Management Vendor Village, which will also host the LIT Cigar Lounge Patio.

-The Irish Culture Zone at St. James the Greater will feature traditional food and Irish music.
+The Irish Culture Zone at St. James the Greater will feature traditional food and Irish music (more below).

 All outside sales in the festival area will begin at 9:00 a.m. and will end promptly at 6:00 p.m.
 Establishments on Tamm will close at 8:00 p.m.

-The Ancient Order of Hibernians parade, starts at 11:00 a.m. and lasts approximately two hours.
+The Ancient Order of Hibernians St. Patrick’s Day Parade, starts at 11:00 a.m. and lasts approximately two hours.

 This year’s parade will contain almost 100 units featuring floats highlighting Irish dancing, music and salutes to Irish history and culture.
 Like traditional parades held in the Emerald Isle on Saint Patrick's feast day, a good portion of St. Louis' Irish American community will be marching as clans under their family crests and banners.
 Click here for more information about the parade.